 Buffalo Mushroom Naan Pizza

-- Preheat your oven to 425 degrees F and place a cookie sheet or foil on the bottom rack.
+- Preheat your oven to 425 degrees F and place an oven rack in the bottom part of the oven.

-- Melt the butter in a skillet and add the mushrooms, salt, and pepper.
-Stir to coat and saute over medium-high heat.
+- Melt the butter (1 tablespoon) in a skillet and add the mushrooms, salt, and pepper.
+Stir to coat and sauté over medium-high heat.
 Don't stir the mushrooms too much- allow the liquid to evaporate by letting them sit still.

 - After about 4-5 minutes, mushrooms should be softened and cooked, and most of the moisture should have evaporated.
-Turn off the heat and add the hot sauce; stir to coat.
+Turn off the heat and add the hot sauce (1-2 tablespoons); stir to coat.

-- Spread 1/2 cup sauce on each piece of naan and top with shredded cheese.
+- Place naan flatbreads on a parchment-covered rimmed baking sheet.
+Spread 1/2 cup of the pizza sauce on each piece of naan and top evenly with shredded cheese.

-- Bake directly on top oven rack for 10-15 minutes, or until cheese is bubbly and slightly browned.
+- Bake on the bottom oven rack for 10-15 minutes, or until cheese is bubbly and slightly browned and crust has crisped up a bit.

 - After cooking, sprinkle with green onions and drizzle with Sriracha hot sauce (optional)